CognizantQAHub/Cognizant-Intelligent-Test-Scripter-Helpdoc/docs/faq/FAQ_GitHub.md

 -	Click on the add on in the browser to get “S” in green
 -	Move to object and perform “Ctrl+ Right click” to add the same to the web object repository.

-**Note**: If you see the message “error in connection”, please refer here ...
+**Note**: If you see the message “error in connection”, please refer "Exception FAQs" question 1.

 16)	How to read input from user, at run time?